torgaming/mysetup/gpg/README.md

-UPDATE: You can skip this section entirely and enter the directory gpgexercises.
+You can skip this section entirely and enter the directory gpgexercises but also be informed that the gpg directory also will now host information about how to setup email accounts and programs that are used in relation to gpg.
 There are exercises there that should help you learn by doing how to enter the gpg/pgp web of trust in a permanent way.
 Master all exercises(work in progress!) and you'll become a web of trust master for all eternity!
 If you don't want to yet just continue reading and have a good time!
 When you are done do what I already suggested.

 In the past I knew how to use a graphical gpg program in Whonix, but now all this knowledge is practically gone, because it was so long ago and not documented or linked to in a dependable way.